 All About Tahar Ben Jelloun's Mother: An Interview with the Franco-Moroccan author

 Moroccan author Tahar Ben Jelloun hardly needs to be introduced.
 Regularly shortlisted for the Nobel Prize in Literature, Ben Jelloun, who was born in Fez, writes in French.
-A number of his books have been published in English; his 2008 novel, About My Mother, loosely based on his own relationship with his mother at the end of her life, has just been published in English, translated by Ros Schwartz and Lulu Norman.
-Tahar Ben Jelloun will be at the Edinburgh International Book Festival this month to talk about it.
+A number of his books have been published in English; his 2008 novel, About My Mother, loosely based on his own relationship with his mother at the end of her life, was recently published in English, translated by Ros Schwartz and Lulu Norman.
 He answered a few questions about his mother for Bookwitty:

 Is it tedious to talk about a book you finished almost ten years ago?

 It’s a book that has been accompanying me all along because many readers talk to me about it.
 They talk to me about their experience with their parents, it’s a book that goes beyond my own experience—that’s literature, I’ve been able to touch people by talking about my own mother.
 But this is also a story I invented; my mother was very discreet and didn’t reveal much, so I reinvented her life.

 This modesty and discretion comes across in the novel and at the same time you very openly describe the workings of the human body, including sexuality.
 It’s a difficult exercise to imagine one’s parents’ sexuality.
 Can you talk about his?

 It very much bothered some people, one of my brothers was shocked when I described a moment when I was leaning over my mother and I wrote “My mother smells terrible.
 She smells of shit.
 She’s soiled herself and doesn’t realise….”
 I told him, “That’s literature, mon cher.”